 Mark is a 10 year veteran of the Mobile ecosystem, working with Fortune 100 customers to help them build mobile strategies and evolve their infrastructure.
-Currently Mark works with RIM’s partners to build seamless integration between enterprise solutions and ensure the best experience for our customers.
-Prior to joining Research In Motion, Mark was a consultant with the IBM Lotus Professional Services team, focused on large enterprise architecture and development projects.
+Currently Mark works with Blackberry’s partners to build seamless integration between enterprise solutions and ensure the best experience for our customers.
+Prior to joining Blackberry, Mark was a consultant with the IBM Lotus Professional Services team, focused on large enterprise architecture and development projects.

 Daniel Kellmereit has a wealth of experience in the areas of innovation management, marketing, corporate development and growth strategies.
 He has spent more than a decade enabling large global companies to develop business strategies, innovate and shape markets, adopt emerging technologies, design strategic alliances and launch new products and services.